AKSJ/live-video-class/README.md

 * can press the red 'end class' button to end the class, disconnecting all clients and herself.
 * can use the 'speaker' button at the top right of the their outgoing video to mute herself.
 * can click on any clients video box to hear their sound output. (*NB* clients start muted by default).
+* can click a second time on an un-muted to video box to re-mute it.

 The user will be visible to all other users, and cannot choose to disable their stream.